eclipse-glsp/glsp/docker/ci/README.md

 ### `ci:ubuntu<-suffix>`

 This is the defacto base image.
 If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+It is designed to be used both as a throw-away container (mount your source code and start the container to start your app) and as the base to build other images from.

-As the name indicates this image builds onto of [Ubuntu](https://ubuntu.com/).
+As the name indicates this image is based on [Ubuntu](https://ubuntu.com/).
 This makes it very easy to use and customize but also results in a larger image size compared to the `alpine` variant.

 ### `ci:alpine<-suffix>`